Skip to content

 • webui.cpp # Modified source file

-• Option 2: Clone the repo and copy the patches to the correct location
+• Option 2: Clone the repo and copy patches into the build dir:

 git clone --depth 1 https://github.com/userdocs/qbittorrent-nox-static.git